dudash/openshift-simplified-3scale-aro-install/README.md

 I am specifically simplifying steps in [this guide][1].
 Note, this guide is compiled from an install I did September 2020, if things have changed or you see a mistake [please write an issue here](https://github.com/dudash/openshift-simplified-3scale-aro-install/issues/new).

 ## Assumptions
-* You have an OpenShift cluster and are logged in with some admin rights
+* You have an OpenShift cluster and are logged in with admin rights
+* You have created a project to host 3scale and it is your active project (`oc project myproject`)

 ## Setup access to pull integration images from registry.redhat.io
 Create a new service account here: https://access.redhat.com/terms-based-registry/#/accounts